CanOfSocks/community_tab_display/README.md

 ## Usage
 -Install requirements
 -Set values within config.py for your setup
--Run generate.py from the root folder.
+-Run generate.py from the repo folder.